Labritus/Dual-Wheel-Balancing-Drone/README.md

 ### 5. Web Interface

-- Provides a web control interface, users can control the movement of the car through mobile phones or computers
+We have built a lightweight local web control interface on the Raspberry Pi, which users can access through mobile phones or computer browsers.
+It is easy to operate, has a simple and beautiful interface, and supports the following two core functions:

-- Control commands are sent to the Raspberry Pi, which then forwards them to the STM32 controller
-- The page is simple and provides basic control buttons (such as forward, backward, turn left, turn right, etc.)
+- **Real-time dashboard**

+  The initial version used multiple buttons to achieve basic control (forward, backward, turn left, turn right, run, stop).
+After optimization, we upgraded it to a disc joystick controller, which improved the control smoothness and user experience, and supported more delicate direction and speed control.

+- **2. Real-time video surveillance**

+  The page displays the camera image in real time and supports face and person recognition functions, facilitating remote monitoring and interaction.

+👉 A screenshot of the web interface is shown below (Figure 5):

 ## Demo
 ...